jmiramant/uiba-mongo/docs/development.md

 brew install mongodb
 ```

-If you hate MongoDB with a passion and would like to see a postgresql example, check [this](./databases.md) out!

 #### Setup your mongoDB directory

 Note: Make sure you have the directory and its permissions setup (i.e. `/data/db`):